GaZh01/the-same-birthday-rate/README.md

 # the-same-birthday-rate
-This is a project that can shows the connection between probability of same birth rate and the number of people
+This is a project that shows what is the number of the people when we only have a probability of same birth rate (we can figure out what is the n when we only have a probability of same birthrate)
-This is only for self use